KwunNChen/fleet-asset-readiness-analysis-using-sql/README.md

 ├── sql/ # SQL scripts

+├── output/ # Outputs of the answers to each question in .csv format

 │ ├── 00_create_tables.sql #Creates tables

 │ ├── 01_import.sql #Imports data to fill in 00_create_tables.sql and skips first row (headers)